 How to test if you’ve met compliance:

-Bad and Good Examples (Developer code)
+Bad and Good Examples (Video and developer code)

 BAD Code Snippet

-GOOD Code Snippet
+Good Code Snippet

 Frequently Asked Questions